Posted on March 20, 2020 at 10:45 AM by Maggie Witte

 Annotation: An account of the work of the thousands of women who served as codebreakers in the US during World War II.
 Discusses the ramifications of their work for the war and in the larger field of cryptanalysis.
 Unrated.
 Commercial audiobook.
 2017.

 DB 86766 The glass universe: how the ladies of the Harvard Observatory took the measure of the starts by Dava Sobel

 Annotation: Author of Galileo's Daughter (DB 48871) and Longitude (DB 42442) chronicles the lives and work of women computers in the late-1800s.
 Women profiled include Williamina Fleming, Antonia Maury, Henrietta Leavitt, Annie Jump Cannon, and Cecilia Payne.
 Cannon created the stellar classification system still in use today.
 Commercial audiobook.
 2016.

-American women’s history: a very short introduction
+DB 85586 American women’s history: a very short introduction by Susan Ware

 Annotation: Feminist biographer, author, and editor explains how American women's lives transformed and were transformed by history, from the seventeenth through the twentieth century.
 Discusses slavery, gender expectations, effect of the Revolutionary and Civil Wars, industrialization, and the economic contribution of women's labor.
 Describes nineteenth-century women's movements, including suffrage.
 2015.

 DBC06616 Hometown appetites: The story of Clementine Paddleford, the forgotten food write who chronicled how America ate by Kelly Alexander

 Annotation: At the height of her career, Paddleford was a popular as Julia Child and as respected as James Beard.
 Today, she's the most important food writer you've never heard of.
 Award winner.